The SAW's BBQ Story

 For Mike Wilson aka SAW, growing up in North Carolina meant a whole lot of good times BS’ing and backyard barbecuing with friends.
-In high school, Mike Wilson earned himself the nickname, Sorry Ass Wilson, for assorted reasons that may not be revealed here.
+In high school, he earned himself the nickname, Sorry Ass Wilson, for assorted reasons that shan’t be revealed here.
 Despite the moniker, Mike went on to the hospitality business by earning a degree in Restaurant and Hospitality management from the University of Alabama in 1996.
-Following this, Mike continued his studies in the culinary school at Johnson and Wales University in Vail, Colorado.
+Following this, continued his studies in the culinary school at Johnson and Wales University in Vail, Colorado.

-Back home in Charlotte, North Carolina, Mike went to work as a sous chef – a great starting point – at Dean & Deluca.
+Back home in Charlotte, Mike went to work as a sous chef at Dean & Deluca.
 This multi-channel retailer of gourmet and specialty foods was a great place for Mike to hone his craft.
-Over the next ten years land while Mike was working as a test-kitchen chef at Cooking Light in Birmingham, word was spreading among his co-workers that Mike made some pretty awesome barbeque.
-His email list grew to more than 200 people.
+Over the next ten years, Mike was working as a chef in the Cooking Light Test Kitchens in Birmingham.
+Meanwhile, word was spreading amongst his co-workers that Mike made some pretty amazing barbeque.
+His email list grew to more than a few hundred people.

 Mike also recognized early in the business, that key to a great barbeque establishment is its signature sauce.
 SAW’s BBQ has just that, from Mike’s own creativity.
-It’s true to tradition in that sweet concoction on tangy and vinegar goodness,… and a few secrets.
+It’s true to tradition in that sweet concoction on tangy and vinegar goodness … and a few secrets.
 It’s a little thinner than most, which makes it great for dipping, meat, taters and bread.
-SAW’s Sauce is famous and has been available now for the last 5 years in bottled take home sizes.
-It’s also available in local grocery stores.
+SAW’s Sauce is famous and has been available now for the last 10 years in bottled take-home sizes.
+It’s also available in grocery stores throughout Alabama.
 “It’s a perfect name for a product developed over the course of so many good time with good friends of days gone by,” confesses Mike.